-How to Make Systematic Changes to Prevent Burnout
+How to Make Systematic Changes to Prevent Employee Burnout

 The Great Resignation has made today’s job market extraordinarily volatile.
-Talking about the fear of staff burnout is critical in looking at the future of our workforce.
+Talking about the fear of employee burnout is critical in looking at the future of our workforce.

 In part 7 of our Beyond Maintenance Series, our panel of experts discussed the impact of employee burnout in the property management industry and helpful insights on how to retain and recruit valuable employees.